Logo of the website

 • Rebalance the portfolio when necessary

-It is essential to know that most Robo-Advisors will not try to beat the market.
+It is essential to know that most Robo-advisors will not try to beat the market.
 Excellent services will try to emulate the performance of the market.
-Also, if the market does badly, there is nothing a Robo-Advisor can do to avoid that.
+Also, if the market does badly, there is nothing a Robo-advisor can do to avoid that.
 If the market does poorly, your portfolio will lose value.

-Why use Robo-Advisors?
+Why use Robo-advisors?

 If you read my blog, you will know that I advocate DIY investing.
 Investing yourself is the cheapest way possible.
-All Robo-Advisors are more expensive than investing yourself in low-cost ETFs.
+All Robo-advisors are more expensive than investing yourself in low-cost ETFs.
 They may try to tell you the contrary, but it would be a lie.

-If they do the same thing that we do and are more expensive, why use Robo-Advisors?
+If they do the same thing that we do and are more expensive, why use Robo-advisors?

 • They are afraid of investing by themselves.